Cells have 3 main parts:

 What organ of your body is most like the lysosome?

-5. CENTROSOME (central body) -Composed of 2 "cylinders" called CENTRIOLES ( which lie perpendicular to each other)
+5. CENTROSOME (centrioles)) -Composed of 2 "cylinders" which lie perpendicular to each other Involved in

 What two structures function in movement?
 Describe or sketch them